ncatlab/nlab-content/pages/2214.md

   * Added what it means for category theory to be a unifying tool and language in mathematics at [[category theory]].
   * Replied to the discussion at [[category theory]].

    I see the migration went well, at least so far. :)

+   ([[Andrew Stacey]]: actually, it happened _after_ you posted this, but thanks all the same!

 *  [[Toby Bartels]]:  Happy September!!!